Conducting internal fraud investigations in a remote environment

 - Assess availability of key witnesses: Consider factors such as the availability of key witnesses, including whether the employee will be furloughed or laid off, or made otherwise unavailable.

 - Evaluate adequacy of legal hold: For example, evaluate whether the data retention policy with respect to terminated employees is appropriate.
 Electronic devices obtained from terminated employees may warrant a longer “hold period” by legal and IT before the devices are reprocessed and placed back into service.
+In the event devices must be retired, reimaged or sold for financial reasons, a forensic image of the device should be created and retained for a predetermine period of time.

 2. Assess the impact of a remote workforce

-Creation and maintenance of a tracking log that documents the information gathered, including custodian, collection date, location and method
+- Creation and maintenance of a tracking log that documents the information gathered, including custodian, collection date, location and method.

 - Be prepared to quickly plan and schedule witness interviews.
 Witnesses sometimes offer to speak immediately after an event, but often change their minds if enough time has elapsed.
-Interview scheduling and prioritization is largely dependent on who is being interviewed, e.g., whistleblower, target witness or fact witness.
+Interview scheduling and prioritization is largely dependent on who is being interviewed (e.g., whistleblower, target witness or fact witness).
 If a witness is expected to be contentious, it may be preferable to defer the interview to such a time in which it can be conducted in person and in a controlled environment.

 - Provide clear instructions and expectations to interviewees in advance of interviews.
 Establish the formality of the interview.
 Inform the witness in advance that the interview will be conducted by videoconference and confirm that the witness has all necessary hardware (e.g., computer camera) and internet access.
 Request that the witness find a quiet, private setting for the interview to avoid interruption or prying ears.
 The investigation team may need to consider simultaneous interviews for certain interviewees to mitigate the possibility of communication with others during the interview or a break.